 The ACEP-ALE program manager, typically located in the NRCS state office, can answer any program-related questions you may have.
 Each state has ranking criteria, application deadlines, and funding opportunities.
 Contacting your state program manager will help you understand how ACEP-ALE is administered in your state.
 Staff capacity may be limited in some states.
 Call the program manager to set up a time to ask specific ACEP-ALE questions.

-Before taking steps to apply for ACEP-ALE funding, you will need to verify whether your entity meets the minimum eligibility criteria that are set by law.
+Before taking steps to apply for ACEP-ALE funding, you will need to verify whether your entity meets the minimum eligibility criteria that are set by law, as well as the type of ACEP-ALE transaction.

 To determine whether your organization is eligible, refer to the list of minimum criteria below and use our checklist.
 If you still have questions about your eligibility, your state’s ACEP-ALE program manager can assist you and help determine what documentation is needed to establish eligibility.